 NOTE: An effort to retrieve records randomly by relating unlikely category combinations (i.e., meaningless combinations) is likely to fail.

 NOTE: For known names, recall that when a search includes middle names/initials these may not be present, causing a search failure, and surname entries will often retrieve all manner of names which include the entered character set.
 Diacritical accents (from many European languages) may cause variant spellings of surnames.
-The rule applied here is to ignore accent signs in the Last Name and First Name fields.
+The rule applied in this database is to ignore accent signs in the Last Name and First Name fields.
 (But search for both Muller and Mueller!)
-If you know a search argument in any European language, remember to try it; try it particularly in the annotations, abstracts, extended description field at the screen top.
+If you know a search argument in any European language, remember to try it – but without diacritical marks in the Name fields.